 There is no average settlement for 18-wheeler accidents.
 The exact value of your settlement will be based on the severity of your accident and the long-term implications of your injuries.
 Ideally, the value of your case will rise if you have suffered tremendously – compared to someone who only suffered minor cuts and bruises from their accident, for example.

-Florida has laws in place that allow you to factor in multiple damages to your overall case value.
+Florida has laws that allow you to factor in multiple damages to your overall case value.
 After all, no two cases are alike.
-You want your settlement to truly address your specific ailments.
+You want your settlement to address your specific ailments truly.
 This way, you can get the help you need to recover from your losses and move on with your life.

 You can add up the value of your case by looking at the separate losses you have suffered, including:

 - Diminished wages in the future due to injury

 If you retain an 18-wheeler truck accident lawyer, your attorney can appraise the value of your economic and non-economic damages.
 They can even put you in contact with psychologists and other medical professionals to help determine the value of your psychological suffering.